Hareekshith/Home_CS_Lab/README.md

 A project created with for the people who are learning/working on the domains of blue-teams.
 This is like their playground, test the vulnerabilities, analyse the exploits and then fix em.

 ## Contents
-- Ubuntu (Acts as the vulnerable PC!)
 - Kali Rolling (Acts as the attack box)
-- Wazuh (Acts as the log displayer!)
+- Wazuh (Acts as the log displayer and analyser!)

+## Also required by you
+- Any debian based linux distro

 ## How to Setup?
 - Clone this project <br>